OHDSI/ETL-LambdaBuilder/docs/PREMIER/PREMIER.md

 # Janssen Note:
 In 2020 a separate data set was delivered that was COVID-19 specific.
 This data set followed the same structure as the PHD data set previously licensed but included both the GEN_LAB and LAB_RESULTS tables.
 Upon expiration of the COVID-19 specific license the GEN_LAB and LAB_RESULTS tables were licensed in addition to the previously licensed full PHD data set.

+## Change Log

+### February 14, 2025
+- As of the 2025Q1 release, we are no longer imputing DEATH logic for this data source as it is likely unrepresentative and incomplete.
+For prior releases, refer to the imputation logic that was used [here](https://github.com/OHDSI/ETL-LambdaBuilder/blob/v.1.1.0/docs/PREMIER/Premier_Death.md).